formal-land/formal.land/docs/tools/coq-of-rust/links.md

 End DerefMut.
 ```

-When associated types become too numerous (as these parameters are not visible on the Rust code, the programmers might introduce a lot of them), as pattern is to group them in a single record of types.
+When associated types become too numerous (as these parameters are not visible on the Rust code, the programmers might introduce a lot of them), a pattern is to group them in a single record of types.
 You can see this approach used at the end of the file [revm/revm_interpreter/links/interpreter_types.v](https://github.com/formal-land/coq-of-rust/blob/main/CoqOfRust/revm/revm_interpreter/links/interpreter_types.v) with the definition of the `InterpreterTypes` trait.
 Here is an example of use of this trait, in the [revm/revm_interpreter/instructions/links/arithmetic.v](https://github.com/formal-land/coq-of-rust/blob/main/CoqOfRust/revm/revm_interpreter/instructions/links/arithmetic.v) file:

 ```coq
 (*